 You’ve heard that breast reduction surgery can help relieve the pain you feel from your large, droopy breasts, especially in your back, neck, and shoulders, not to mention the pain of bra strap indentation marks on your shoulders.
 But, have you ever wondered how plastic surgeons like Dr. Comizio conduct this procedure?
 If you’re curious about how New Jersey women, such as yourself, successfully undergo a breast reduction surgery, continue reading as we discuss the common techniques used to surgically reduce breast size.

 1. An Anchor Scar

 Named for the shape of the scar it leaves on the bottom of your breast; an anchor scar is the most common breast reduction technique there is.
 With this procedure, Dr. Comizio will make an anchor-like incision, or an upside-down “T” incision at the bottom of your breast.
 This incision will be used to remove excess breast tissue and skin, and to reshape and recontour your breasts, and lift them into a more aesthetically pleasing position.

 2. A Vertical Breast Reduction

 Women with moderately large breasts may be good candidates for a vertical breast reduction, or lollipop scar reduction.
 With this technique, the breasts are opened around the areola and the middle of the breasts.
 From this incision, excess breast tissue and skin are removed, and the areola and nipple are placed into a more natural looking position.

 If you’re a New Jersey woman who only needs a mild breast reduction surgery, Dr. Comizio may opt to use liposuction for your procedure.
-This option is especially good for younger women who have good skin elasticity.
+This option is especially good for women who have fatty breast tissue and good skin elasticity.

 Which Breast Reduction Technique is Right for Me?

 All New Jersey women are different, and there is no one-size-fits-all solution for breast reduction surgery.
 The truth is, which technique is right for you depends on your unique situation and anatomy, as well as your desired results including how much breast tissue you would like removed, whether or not you want your breasts reshaped and recontoured, and what you want your breasts to look like on your frame.